 In trauma-resolution treatment, a container is a compartment in your mind to keep past situations or people you want to prevent from intruding into your everyday life.
 I’m not sure why we call this technique “Container.”
 It seems like it should have name that inspires much more security.
 I suppose “an impenetrable, inescapable vault concealed in a remote location accessible only to you” may be a bit of a mouthful.
 Particularly when explaining the concept to a new client.

-The Container technique is often taught right after learning the Safe Space (see my earlier blog post: No Matter How far you Roam) for those who are preparing for reprocessing difficult and traumatic experiences.
+The Container technique is often taught right after learning the Safe Space for those who are preparing for reprocessing difficult and traumatic experiences.
 Once created, it helps you put away what is on your mind and refocus your thoughts and emotions on what you want.
 Should an unwanted thought or memory intrude into your consciousness, you can learn to sweep it into your container until you want to attend to it.
 Container is also a useful technique for putting away ‘unfinished processing’ at the end of a therapy or journaling session.

 …But Don’t Throw Away the Key!